crunchdao/datacrunch-notebooks/README.md

 CrunchDAO serves as a secure intermediary, enabling data-scientists to keep control of their models while powering financial institutions.

-Participants are rewarded with $CRUNCH tokens according to the correlation of their predictions and the markets.
+Participants are rewarded with $CRUNCH tokens according to the correlation of their predictions with the markets.

-Join the adventure here: [Join](https://tournament.crunchdao.com/)
+Join the adventure here: [Join](https://account.crunchdao.com/auth/register)

-# CrunchDAO-notebooks
+## CrunchDAO-notebooks

 This repository contains jupyter notebooks provided by CrunchDAO members.